kossiitkgp/docs/events/git-and-github.md

 - Skip questions.
 Git contains many non-intuitive ideas.
 The audience may be confused while you are explaining the concepts.
 Re-explain things in a different way if necessary.
 Encourage the audience to speak out if they are confused.
 Tell them that Git is non-intuitive and it's okay to ask small doubts.

 ## KOSS Intro
-Include 4-5 slides introducing KOSS, focusing on when we do selections, why we do it at that time, and what we expect from them.
+Include 4-5 slides introducing KOSS, focusing on:
+- when we do selections.
+- why we do it at that time.
+- what we expect from them.
 This introduction can be inserted in the middle of the workshop when the maximum audience is present.

 ## Miscellaneous
 - We can also consider conducting an Advanced Git workshop, where concepts like `rebase`, `stash` and `bisect` are taught.
 The duration of this workshop can be shorter than the duration of a regular workshop(3 hours).
 If such a thing is being planned, make sure to give some git exercises in the gap between git basic workshop and git advanced workshop, so that they are in touch with git concepts.